avantus-tech/pyproject-runner/README.md

 Paths beginning with a bang atom (!) are considered relative to the project root, that is the directory containing the *pyproject.toml* file.
-Otherwise, paths are treated normally: absolute paths are absolute and relative paths are considered relative to the current working directory, unless stated otherwise.
-This applies to commands, but not command arguments, and to `cwd` and `env-file`.
+Otherwise, paths are treated normally: absolute paths are absolute, and relative paths are considered relative to the current working directory, unless stated otherwise.
+This applies to commands (but not command arguments), to `cwd`, and `env-file`.

-So, if the *pyproject.toml* file is in `/user/project`, and the current working directory is `/usr/project/src/package`, then paths are translated as follows:
+So, if the *pyproject.toml* file is in `/user/project`, and the current working directory is `/user/project/src/package`, then paths are translated as follows:

 | Given Path     | Effective Path                |
 |----------------|-------------------------------|